rjjrbatarao/XLink/README.md

 # XLink Vendo
 Xlink firmware is FREE Proof Of Concept voucher and cash terminal for `TPLink EAP 1xx/2xx`, `Mikrotik` and soon any `OpenWRT` access points.
 This is done by the `XLink` firmware that acts as coin and bill `Cash Terminal` for customer wifi session generation.
+The first vendo with just AP and ESP32.
 ![portal](https://github.com/user-attachments/assets/cee5afbb-48fc-43e9-b235-11ee1a98e9b3)

 ## Important!
 Requirements